Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Accommodation in Rhodes is a bit more expensive.
 So is dining out.

 The cost to hire a car will be similar, as long as you can drive a manual transmission.
 If you need an automatic transmission, Rhodes will be A LOT cheaper in our experience.
-We paid 24 euros per day for our Toyota CHR in Rhodes, and we paid 60 EUROS per day for our small Hyundai i20 in Kos!
+On our trip, we paid 24 euros per day for a Toyota C-HR in Rhodes and 60 euros per day for a small Hyundai i20 in Kos.
 I think there are just a lot fewer automatic cars available on the island.

 A coastal landscape with rocky cliffs, clear blue water, and white buildings scattered on the hillside, reminiscent of the beauty found in the Greek Islands.
 A fortress is visible atop the highest cliff under a clear blue sky.